-Constant width Constant width (courier font) in normal text
+Constant width

-represents portions of code and literal names of items such as classes, functions, variables, and data structures.
-For example, text might refer to the example:
+Constant width (courier font) in normal text represents portions of code and literal names of items such as classes, functions, variables, and data structures.
+For example, text might refer to the CORBA::Object class.

-CORBA:: Object class.

 Constant width paragraphs represent code examples or information a system displays on the screen.
-For new terms.
+For example: